OlzhasZhorayev/Reproducibility-Package-Skills/README.md

 - ☐ I certify that the author(s) of the manuscript have documented permission to redistribute/publish the data contained within this replication package.
 Appropriate permission are documented in the LICENSE.txt file.

 **Data Access Note**
-All data used in this project are available upon request to the authors.
-The data are **included in a private GitHub repository for authorized replicators**.
+Data are limited-access and have not been included in the reproducibility package.
+They will be made available through the **World Bank Development Data Hub** in the future.

 ---